devongovett/importer/readme.md

 * Files will only be included once in the resulting code, regardless of how many times a file is imported.
 * If used as a server, only modified files will be recompiled on subsequent requests.
 * Import statements can be placed anywhere and the dependency source code will replace it.
-* Compiling CoffeeScript and JavaScript source files are included out of the box.
+* Compiling CoffeeScript, JavaScript, Coco, and LiveScript source files are included out of the box.
 You can add more to the `compile.extensions` object.

 ## Command line usage